Contact details for the department and information about the location of our office.

 The General Council

-The General Council has a statutory right to comment on matters which affect the well-being and prosperity of the University, with the aim of ensuring that graduates have a continuing voice in the management of its affairs.
+The General Council has a statutory right to comment on matters which affect the well-being and prosperity of the University.
+Its aim its to ensue that graduates have a continuing voice in the management of its affairs.

 The University of Edinburgh Graduates' Association